50 Thoughtful Mother’s Day Activities That Will Make the Day Extra Special

 Cook her breakfast for dinner

 Mother’s Day brunch is a tradition, but restaurants are packed and there’s often a wait.
 Put a spin on things by whipping up all her brunch favorites for dinner.
 An irresistible a.m. meal cooked by someone else?
 Yes, please.
 Pancakes, waffles, French toast, a custom omelet—there are so many ways to end a lovely day.
-Sweeten the deal by cleaning up after.
+Sweeten the deal by cleaning the kitchen after.

 Pack a picnic